jest-community/vscode-jest/setup-wizard.md

   - obtain a debug template from `DebugConfigurationProvider`
   - merge the jest command and arguments with the template.
     - if the command is `npm` or `yarn` it updates `runtimeExecutable` property; otherwise updates `program`
-    - the arguments will be added to the `args` property, plus jest debug specific flag such as `--runInBand`.
+    - the arguments will be added to the `args` property, plus jest debug specific flags such as `--runInBand`.
   - update `cwd` property with either `jest.rootPath` if defined, otherwise the vscode variable `"${workspaceFolder}"`